digicatapult/sqnc-documentation/README.md

 ## Contributing

-If you want to contribute to `DSCP` that's brilliant!
+If you want to contribute to `Veritable` that's brilliant!
 First of all have a look at our contributor guidelines [here](./CONTRIBUTING.md).